 My name is Gil Asakawa.
 I write this stuff.

 “Nikkeiview” started out as a weekly online column — well, it used to be weekly — about popular culture and politics from my Japanese American perspective.
-It’s evolved into the Nikkeiview Blog, where I can write long or short pieces and take advantage of the blog format and built-in archiving.
-You can still read my old Nikkeiview columns in the column archives.
+I began writing it in 1998 for a bilingual Japanese community newspaper (now long gone) in Denver, but from the start I posted the columns online.
+In 2006 the Nikkei View evolved into the blog you’re reading, where I can write long or short pieces, post videos, rant, rave, whatever and take advantage of the blog format and built-in archiving.
+You can still read my old Nikkei View columns in the column archives.

 By the way, although the Nikkei is Japan’s financial index, the word “Nikkei” is also the term for people of Japanese descent outside of Japan.

-“Nikkeiview” has been reprinted over the years on various Web sites including Denver’s AsiaXpress.com and Hybrid Magazine.
+“Nikkei View” has been reprinted over the years on various Web sites including Denver’s AsiaXpress.com and Hybrid Magazine.
 I’m a proud partner of Asian-American Village, a terrific Web site of news APA and opinions (and jobs).
-The column also was published in the “Rocky Mountain Jiho,” the bilingual newspaper of Denver’s Japanese and Japanese American community, and regularly in Denver’s monthly Asian Pacific American American Times.
-It’s also been syndicated by the “Northwest Nikkei” bilingual newspaper in Seattle.
+The column also was published in Denver’s monthly Asian Pacific American American Times and was occasionally reprinted in the “Northwest Nikkei” bilingual newspaper in Seattle.
 Some of the columns have also appeared in the Northern California JA community newspaper, “NikkeiWest,” and other JA community papers.
+I also “repurpose” blog posts sometimes as columns in the JACL‘s Pacific Citizen newspaper.
+I used to be the Editorial Board Chair for the Pacific Citizen, and still am a member of the Editorial Board.

-If any other publication out there would like to publish “Nikkeiview,” please contact me!
+If any other publication out there would like to publish the “Nikkei View,” or reprint posts from the blog, please contact me!

 Although I was born in Japan, I’m a third generation Japanese American, or Sansei — my father was born in Hawaii and my mother is from Japan.
 I was born in Tokyo as a military brat, and our family moved to the U.S. when I was 8 years old.
 I have vivid memories of Japan from my childhood, but my consciousness is American.
 I love the fact that I’m a product of both cultures, and with these columns, I hope to serve as a bridge to make sense of Japanese for Americans, and vice versa for Japanese.

-I’ve been active in the Denver Japanese American community, as an executive board member of the Japan-America Society of Colorado and as a board member and former president of the board for the Japanese American Citizens League’s Mile-Hi Chapter.
-I’m also the Editorial Board Chair for the Pacific Citizen, the JACL’s bimonthly national newspaper, and a JACL national board member.
-I’m also active in the pan-Asian community, and have been an operating committee member of the Colorado Dragon Boat Festival since 2001.
-You can read more about me in a brief biography.
+I’ve been active in the Denver Japanese American community, as an executive board member of the Japan-America Society of Colorado and as a board member and former president of the board for the Japanese American Citizens League’s Mile High Chapter.
+I’m also active in the pan-Asian community, and have been an Operations Committee member of the Colorado Dragon Boat Festival since 2001.

 I hope you enjoy the columns as well as the blog posts, which cover a lot more topics than just Asian and Asian American culture — if you haven’t read them before, please check my archives, and let me know what you think!
 This is always a work in progress….